datahub-project/datahub/metadata-ingestion/source_docs/dbt.md

   - Load schemas from dbt catalog file, not necessary when the underlying data platform already has this data.
 - node_type_pattern:
   - Use this filter to exclude and include node types using allow or deny method

+## Quickstart recipe

+Use the below recipe to get started with ingestion.
+See [below](#config-details) for full configuration options.

 ```yml
 source: